sir-rob/workshop_files/README.md

-This is a file to store files needed by students in the Tectonic Workshop.
+This is a repo to store files needed by students in the Tectonic Workshop.